Releasing multiple packages (CLI)

 Commit this to serve as a baseline for the rest of the tutorial:

-git commit -m "Initial setup"
+git add .git commit -m "Initial setup"

 Documenting changes